 Incentive Compensation Rules.
 As a part of an institution's program participation agreement with the DOE and in accordance with the Higher Education Act, an institution may not provide any commission, bonus or other incentive payment to any person or entity engaged in any student recruitment, admissions or financial aid awarding activity based directly or indirectly on success in securing enrollments or financial aid.
-Failure to comply with the incentive payment rule could result in termination of participation in Title IV programs, or financial penalties.
+Failure to comply with the incentive payment rule could result in termination of participation in Title IV programs, limitation on participation in Title IV programs, or financial penalties.
 Aspen believes it is in compliance with the incentive payment rule.